-In calculating the effective interest rate, the LLP estimates cash flows considering all contractual terms of the financial instrument (for example early redemption penalty charges) and anticipated customer behaviour but does not consider future credit losses.
+In calculating the effective interest rate, the LLP estimates cash flows considering all contractual terms of the financial instrument but does not consider future credit losses.
 The calculation includes all fees received and paid and costs borne that are an integral part of the effective interest rate, transaction costs, and all other premiums or discounts above or below market rates.

 Interest income is calculated by applying the EIR to the gross carrying amount of non-credit impaired financial assets.
-For creditimpaired financial assets the interest income is calculated by applying the EIR to the amortised cost of the credit-impaired financial assets (i.e. net of the allowance for expected credit losses (ECLs)).
+For credit-impaired financial assets the interest income is calculated by applying the EIR to the amortised cost of the credit-impaired financial assets (i.e. net of the allowance for expected credit losses (ECLs)).

-Interest receivable is presented net of amounts payable for profits more than the $\pounds$ 1 per annum limit set out in the programme documents.
+Interest receivable is presented net of amounts payable for profits more than the £1 per annum limit set out in the programme documents.
 The associated amounts payable is presented net with loans and other debts due to members.